-Applies to the following Sophos product(s) and version(s)ma Central Mac EndpointSophos Anti-Virus for Mac OS X
+Applies to the following Sophos products and versions Central Mac EndpointSophos Anti-Virus for Mac OS X

 Operating systems macOS 10.15 Catalina

 In order to support macOS 10.15 Catalina, Sophos Endpoint 9.9.4 or above is required.
 Earlier versions will run if present during an upgrade, but are subject to the same known issues below, but not all permissions can be added (SophosServiceManager and SophosScanAgent cannot be added with 9.9.3), 9.9.3 and below will not install on a 10.15 system, and Central clients 9.9.2 or below will fail to communicate with Central until they update.

-Sophos is releasing 9.9.4 to Central by mid-September 2019.
-9.9.4 will also be available in the Preview subscription for Enterprise Console customers in mid-September 2019, moving to Recommended in October 2019.
+Sophos released 9.9.4 to Central in September 2019.
+9.9.4 is also Preview subscription for Enterprise Console customers as of mid-September 2019.